Updated June 1, 2023

 - Application software.

-Although this bifurcation is arbitrary.
-The software is typically programmed so that the user could interact with the systems easily.
+Although this bifurcation is arbitrary, the software is typically programmed to easily interact with the systems.

-Head To Head Comparison Between Hardware vs Software (Infographics)
+Head To Head Comparison Between Hardware and Software (Infographics)

 Below is the top 8 difference between Hardware vs Software